Market-Connections Professional Resume Writing Services

 What to do if you are in a declining industry

 While different kinds of businesses have come and gone throughout history, the pace is picking up.
-A recent study by the employment website CareerBuilder found that 121 occupations in the U.S. are expected to lose jobs by 2023, and middle-wage positions will represent 58% of that total.
+According to the Bureau of Labor Statistics (BLS) projections, 121 occupations are expected to lose jobs between 2023 and 2033.

 If you want to enjoy financial stability and a rewarding career, it’s important to prepare for such fluctuations.